DBCDK/communityservice/src/readme.md

     $ touch current.env     // Use default configuration.
     $ npm install           // Install dependencies.

-To run the system locally:

-    $ docker-compose up -d  // Start local PostgreSQL database on port 5432.
+If you want to manually start up a PostgreSQL server, it needs to run on port 5432 and have a database called `communityservice` owned by `communityservice`; see the following section about environments.
+To run web service directly against the PostgreSQL server:

     $ npm run dev           // Start the service.

-If you want to manually start up a PostgreSQL server, it needs to run on port 5432 and have a database called `communityservice` owned by `communityservice`; see the following section about environments.
+The web service will then run on port 3000.

 To run fast tests on local machine: